Heijō Palace: History

-One year after Empress Genmei's succession to the Chrysanthemum Throne in Keiun 4 (707 AD), a rescript was issued deciding on the move from Fujiwara-kyo near Asuka towards the northern edge of the Nara basin.
+One year after Empress Genmei's succession to the Chrysanthemum Throne in Keiun 4 (707 AD), a rescript was issued deciding on the move from Fujiwara-kyō near Asuka towards the northern edge of the Nara basin.
 In Wadō 3 (710 AD), the new capital was officially established, but the completion of the palace had to wait further.
-The new capital city's name was written Heijō (平城) but also pronounced Nara at the time.
+The new capital city's name was written Heijō (平城), but also pronounced Nara at the time.

 The city, and the palace grounds, was based largely on Chang'an (present-day Xi'an), the capital of China during the Tang dynasty, which was contemporary to the time when Nara was capital.
 Chang'an was in turn, like many ancient east Asian cities, based on a complex system of beliefs & laws of geomancy.
 This dictated the grid system of streets, as well as the necessity for spiritually protective shrines or temples to be placed at particular cardinal directions around the city.
-The city area measured 6 km from east to west and 5 km from north to south.
+The city area measured 6 kilometers (3.7 mi) from east to west and 5 kilometers (3.1 mi) from north to south.

-In accordance with this system, the palace was placed at the northern end, on an extended line from Suzaku Street, the main thoroughfare running north–south straight through the centre of the city.
+In accordance with this system, the palace was placed at the northern end, on an extended line from Suzaku Street, the main thoroughfare running north–south straight through the center of the city.
 The street ended at the Suzaku Gate, and the rest of the palace buildings were then placed beyond to the north of this gate.
 The primary buildings of the palace compound were the Daigoku-den, where governmental affairs were conducted, the Chōdō-in where formal ceremonies were held, the Dairi, the emperor's residence, and offices for various administrative agencies.